containers/podman/docs/source/markdown/podman-run.1.md

 upper.
 Modifications to the mount point are destroyed when the container finishes executing, similar to a tmpfs mount point being unmounted.

+  For advanced users overlay option also supports custom non-volatile `upperdir` and `workdir` for the overlay mount.
+Custom `upperdir` and `workdir` can be fully managed by the users themselves and `podman` will not remove it on lifecycle completion.
+Example `:O,upperdir=/some/upper,workdir=/some/work`

   Subsequent executions of the container will see the original source directory content, any changes from previous container executions no longer exist.